Installing Additional Python Modules to DIAdem 2020

 • If this is empty (the default) DIAdem takes the Python version which is entered in the Windows path environment.

-• In all other cases and if DIAdem finds an installed version which is not 3.7 or 3.6, DIAdem takes the version which is installed together with DIAdem.
+• In all other cases and if DIAdem finds an installed version that is not 3.7 or 3.6, DIAdem takes the version which is installed together with DIAdem.